 How to Hang Unframed Art on Picture Hanging Systems

 Many Gallery System users — including artists and teachers — need to hang unframed art on a regular basis.
-We’d like to share some tips from our customer service team on art hanging for works that are matted, shrink-wrapped, or presented in other less-formal ways.
+We’d like to share some tips from our customer service team on art hanging for works that are matted, wrapped in plastic, or presented in other less-formal ways.

 One initial consideration is weight.
 In most cases unframed works are very lightweight, but there are exceptions.
 Some artists like to work on medium density fiberboard (MDF), plywood, or other substrates that can be quite dense and require a more substantial approach to art hanging.
 If you have any concerns, weighing the piece in question is a good idea.